hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

-Additionally, the full zone contents expose all the IP addresses of endpoints held in the DNS records which can make reconnaissance and attack targeting easier, particularly for IPv6 addresses.
+Additionally, the full zone contents expose all the IP addresses of endpoints held in the DNS records which can make reconnaissance and attack targeting easier, particularly for IPv6 addresses or private networks.
 There may also be regulatory, policy or other reasons why the zone contents in full must be treated as private.

 Neither of the RFCs mentioned in [@I-D.ietf-dprive-rfc7626-bis]